 New Student & Family Programs

 Testing Services administers and coordinates Placement Testing in English (Reading and Writing) and Mathematics (Basic and Advanced).
 Testing Services is located on the 5th floor of the C Building (Sachs Administration Building).
-Students must register in person or by phone before taking the test.
+Students must register online, in person, or by phone before taking the test.

 Monday - Thursday: 8:00 am - 5:00 pm